 Associated Professor with the ISU Department of African American Studies

-Dr. Wilson's research and publication interests include the depiction of municipal police officers in the media and its impact on recruitment and retention.
-Additionally, Dr. Wilson is currently researching and writing a book on the largest prison cemetery in the United States and he is currently editing a text on crime and media studies.
-Other areas of research and publication interests include Race & Socioeconomic Class Issues, Public & Prison Health Issues, Death Penalty Issues and the The History of Island Prisons.
-His Research has been published in leading journals such as The Prison Journal, Women and Criminal Justice, Race and Justice, Criminal Justice and Law Review, and the Journal of Criminal Justice and Popular Culture.
-Additionally, his research has been featured in numerous news outlets including the New York Times, Pittsburg Gazette, Houston Chronicle, Texas Monthly, and U.S. Catholic.
-Dr. Wilson was the winner of the 2010 Indiana State University Tenure-track International Faculty Award.
-His teaching assignments include Research Methods, Advanced Criminological Theory, Drugs & Society, and Crime & Media.
+Dr. Wilson’s research and publication interests are all focused on increasing the general public’s knowledge of key criminal justice issues.
+He approaches his research through a blending of criminological, historical, and communications research techniques.
+His research and publication interests specifically include issues surrounding mass incarceration and punishment as well as the depiction of municipal police officers in the media.
+Dr. Wilson is currently researching and writing a book on the largest prison cemetery in the United States.
+Other areas of research and publication interests include The History of Island Prisons, Race & Socioeconomic Class Issues, Public & Prison Health Issues, and Death Penalty Issues.
+His research has been published in leading journals such as The Prison Journal, Women & Criminal Justice, Race & Justice, and the Journal of Crime Justice and Popular Culture.
+Additionally, his research has been featured in numerous news outlets including the New York Times, Pittsburg Gazette, Houston Chronicle, and U.S. Catholic.
+He is the author of Crime and Media Studies: Diversity of Method, Medium, and Communication.

 |Robert G. Huckabee, Ph.D.